 To find something a bit more unique, take a stroll along Ulica Józefa in Kazimierz.
 It’s home to an array of antique stores and quirky independent boutiques.

 Krakow was named a UNESCO City of Literature in 2013 and there are countless bookstores to browse in.
 For publications in English, visit Massolit Books and Café.

 The best outdoor market is Plac Targowy Unitarg, which is open every day.
 Sunday is the best day to go when there are more stalls open and consequently more treasure (and trash) to dig through.

 Many travellers come to Krakow to learn more about the atrocities committed during World War II, dedicating a day to go out to the Auschwitz concentration camp — over an hour’s drive away.
-Some choose to book through a tour company, which organises the transport and the guided tour once you arrive at the camp; otherwise there are bus and train connections from Krakow to Auschwitz.

 The camp is actually separated into two sites, Auschwitz I and Auschwitz II-Birkenau, and the guided tour takes you through the permanent exhibitions, prisoner buildings, and the ruins of the gas chambers and crematorium.

 Be prepared for a solemn day and to come to terms with the depths to which humanity can sink.
 It’s a harrowing experience, but an important and necessary one.

 Do you have any tips to add to our Krakow travel guide?
 We would love to hear from you.
 Please leave a comment below.